x4dr/Fen/endworld/descriptions/socialskills.md

+---
+outgoing links: []
+tags: []
+title: socialskills
+---
 # Social Skills

 ## Trade

 The skill of negotiation in transactions—buying, selling, bartering, or striking deals with material value.
-See [Trade](#trade).
+See [Trade](trade).

 ## Diplomacy